Clearcreekite: Composition

-The chemical formula of clearcreekite is Hg31+CO3(OH)∙2H2O.
+The chemical formula of clearcreekite is Hg(1+)3CO3(OH)∙2H2O.
 It is a polymorph of peterbaylissite.
 The article about peterbaylissite written by Roberts et al. (1995) describe this mineral as orthorhombic with the point group 2/m, 2/m, 2/m, meanwhile clearcreekite is monoclinic; 2/m.
 The chemical composition of clearcreekite was obtained after analyzing one of the crystals: Hg2O= 84.65%, CO2= 6.16%, H2O= 6.3%.
 The results given by the electron microprobe differ slightly from the percentages calculated using the idealized formula: H2O= 87.54%, CO2= 6.16%, H2O= 6.3%.
 The only elements observed in the study were mercury, carbon, and oxygen.

 Structure

 The structures of clearcreekite and peterbaylissite are very different but they still are chemically identical.
 One unique property about them is that the mercury ion does not occur as the mercury(I) ion Hg22+, but as an Hg1+ ion in an oxysalt.
 Clearcreekite and peterbaylissite are classified as pure carbonate-bearing minerals with H2O and OH.
 The carbonates consist of one central carbon atom surrounded by three oxygen atoms and the molecule easily adheres to hydrogen.
 The structure of clearcreekite presents hydrogen bonding between the carbonate and the hydroxyl.
 The unit cell parameters are: a 6.760(4), b 9.580(4), c 10.931(4) Ǻ (angstroms), β 105.53(5)º, V 682.1(6) Ǻ3(cubic angstroms), a:b:c= 0.7056:1:1.1410.
 The X-ray powder diffraction pattern is very distinctive and unlike any other mineral.